grea09/color/doc/heart.md

 From these proofs, we can derive the property of soundness (from the guarantee that the composite action provides its effects from any methods) and completeness (since if a composite action cannot be used, the planner defaults to using any action of the domain).

-## Experimental
+## Experimental evaluation

-In order to assess its capabilities, HEART was tested on two criteria: quality and complexity.
+In order to assess its capabilities, HEART was evaluated on two criteria: quality and complexity.
 All tests were executed on an Intel® Core™ i7-7700HQ CPU clocked at 2.80GHz.
-The Java process used only one core and was not limited by time or memory [^code].
+The Java process used only one core and was not limited by time or memory (32 GB that wasn't entirely used up) .
 Each experiment was repeated between $700$ and $10 000$ times to ensure that variations in speed were not impacting the results.

-[^code]: The source code of HEART will be available at [genn.io/heart](https://genn.io/heart)

 ![Evolution of the quality with computation time.](graphics/quality-speed.svg){#fig:quality}